ericholscher/ericholscher.com/site/blog/2016/jul/1/sphinx-and-rtd-for-writers.rst

 Sphinx includes support for translating documentation into multiple languages.
-Since sphinx knows the structure of your documents, it is able to generate a catalog of content split by each paragraph.
+Since sphinx knows the structure of your documents, it is able to generate a translatable strings split by each paragraph, heading, or figure.

 Sphinx internationalization works using the *gettext* system.
 It ships with a builder that allows you to generate a catalog::